robsimmons/transpile-a-widget/README.md

 Go to each directory and run `npm init` to get started.

-Every example also includes the ability to run `npm run prettier` in order to make your code pretty.
+Every example also includes the ability to run `npm run prettier` in order to make your code prettier.
 I'm an evangelist for [opinionated code formatting](https://prettier.io/) for fun and profit.

 ## babel-ex